Working in Geneva?

 You can also choose to save more funds with an additional private pension plan (third pillar), provided you can afford it.

 As an expat from a country within the EU, you can profit from the Agreement on the Free Movement of Persons, which Switzerland ratified in 2002.
 This ensures that the social security systems of all member states are coordinated.
 In practice, it shouldn’t matter in which country contributions have been paid when it comes to calculating the benefits you are entitled to.

-Switzerland also has social security agreements with some non-EU countries: Australia, Bosnia-Herzegovina, Canada, Chile, Croatia, Israel, Japan, Macedonia, Montenegro, the Philippines, San Marino, Serbia, Turkey, and the USA.
+Switzerland also has social security agreements with some non-EU countries: Australia, Bosnia-Herzegovina, Canada, Chile, Croatia, India, Israel, Japan, Macedonia, Montenegro, the Philippines, San Marino, Serbia, South Korea, Turkey, Uruguay, and the USA.